 A few years ago Libby posted this amazing Gingerbread recipe and it has been my go to Christmas cookie recipe ever since.

 Everyone loves this gingerbread, but it can be a little soft for construction work!
-Since we make our own Gingerbread houses, I’ve been playing around with the recipe to come up with a harder gingerbread that stands up to the building process a little better but still meets all of our allergy requirements and this is it.
+Since we make our own Gingerbread houses, I’ve been playing around with the recipe to come up with a slightly harder gingerbread that can stand up to the building process a little better but still meets all of our allergy requirements and this is it.

 If you are making this mix in a Thermal Cooker, you will need to be mindful of the weight capacity limit of the machine – I do only a half batch at a time in my Bellini.
 This recipe does make a large quantity of dough, and half is more than enough for a house and some cookies.

 - 180g brown sugar